Labour Students: History

 The Labour Party's first organisation for students was the National Association of Labour Student Organisations (NALSO), which was founded in 1946 but had its recognition by the party withdrawn in 1967 after it was taken over by supporters of the Trotskyist Socialist Labour League.
 While the Scottish organisation continued, the Labour Party was left without a national student body.

 In 1970, some Labour supporters created Students for a Labour Victory, a group intended to coordinate campaigning in the general election that year.
 That group then became the National Organisation of Labour Students (NOLS), which held its founding conference in 1971.
 Despite changing its name in the early 1990s, the current body, Labour Students, is still sometimes referred to by the acronym NOLS.

 In its early years, NOLS was divided between two factions — members of the entryist Militant group and a mainstream left group, associated with the Tribune group of Labour MPs, which formed in January 1974 called Clause Four, after the central political statement of the Labour Party constitution.
 Militant controlled NOLS from January 1974 to December 1975.
 Members of NOLS in the 1970s included future parliamentarians Charles Clarke, Bill Speirs, Peter Mandelson, Sally Morgan, Mike Gapes, Mike Jackson, Nigel Stanley, Margaret Curran and Johann Lamont.

 During Tony Blair's premiership, Labour Students opposed the Government's planned introduction of university "top-up" fees.
 Labour Students were broadly supportive of Gordon Brown's government.

 In 2016, the national conference adopted a one-member-one-vote (OMOV) system for internal elections, through an amendment of its constitution.
 However many member clubs perceived this as being implemented incompletely and slowly, with accusations of vote-rigging in 2019.
 In the early 2019 Labour Students leadership election there were 507 eligible voters, out of a claimed approximately 30,000 Labour Party student members.
 As a consequence, about half of member clubs, including Oxford University Labour Club and Cambridge University Labour Club, disaffiliated from Labour Students.

 Further to the disaffiliations by Labour university Clubs, a motion was tabled by Jon Lansman at the Labour Party NEC meeting in September 2019 to dissolve the current organisation on the grounds that it did not pay its affiliation fees nor submitted its political rules to the party.
 At the NEC meeting this motion passed and Labour Students is no longer affiliated to the Labour Party.
 This action was challenged by the incumbent Labour Students leadership, but they were unsuccessful.

-As of 2021, the organisation's Twitter account is inactive, and its website is no longer operational.
+A new, refounded National Labour Students (NLS) was passed at the 2021 Labour Party Conference.
+National Committee elections were held in August 2022 and Ben McGowan was elected as the inaugural chair of the organisation on 2 September 2022.
+Internal elections in 2024 saw the victory of the "Organise" faction, backed by Labour First and Progressive Britain, which defeated the left-wing "Socialist Future" group: Ruby Herbert replaced McGowan soon afterwards.